James S.J. Schwartz, Coordinator

 Dr. James.
 S.J.
 Schwartz (Department of Philosophy) researches the philosophy and ethics of space exploration and space policy.

-Dr. Schwartz is currently writing a book about the importance of the scientific exploration of the Solar System, tentatively titled The Value of Space Science.
-He has published widely on topics related to space exploration, law, and policy.
-Dr. Schwartz is editor (with Tony Milligan) of The Ethics of Space Exploration (Springer 2016).
-His publications have appeared in Space Policy, Advances in Space Research, International Journal of Astrobiology, Acta Astronautica, Astropolitics, Journal of the British Interplanetary Society, Environmental Ethics, Ethics & the Environment, and Philosophia Mathematica.
+Dr. Schwartz has published widely on topics related to space exploration, law, and policy.
+He is author of The Value of Science in Space Exploration (Oxford University Press, 2020), and editor (with Tony Milligan) of The Ethics of Space Exploration (Springer 2016).
+His publications have appeared in Space Policy, Advances in Space Research, International Journal of Astrobiology, Acta Astronautica, Futures, Astropolitics, Journal of the British Interplanetary Society, Environmental Ethics, Ethics & the Environment, and Philosophia Mathematica.
 He has also contributed invited chapters to fived edited volumes on space exploration.

 Dr. Schwartz's Personal Website (opens in new window)